-- the timing and amount of capital expenditures; - the availability of suitable drilling equipment, production and transportation infrastructure and qualified operating personnel; - the operator's expertise and financial resources; - approval of other participants in drilling wells; - selection of technology; and - the rate of production of the reserves.
+- the availability of suitable drilling equipment, production and transportation infrastructure and qualified operating personnel; - the operator's expertise and financial resources; - approval of other participants in drilling wells; - selection of technology; and - the rate of production of the reserves.

 In addition, when we are not the majority owner or operator of a particular oil or natural gas project, if we are not willing or able to fund our capital expenditures relating to such projects when required by the majority owner or operator, our interests in these projects may be reduced or forfeited.